Fraternalilab/POPScomp/README.md

 of a given PDB structure.
 If the structure is a complex, *i.e.* composed of more than one chain containing protein or RNA/DNA, POPScomp creates internally all pair combinations of chains to compute the buried SASA upon complexation.
-Details of those routines are explained in the published papers on POPS and POPSCOMP.
-The POPScomp program unfies the two methods.
+Details of those routines are explained in the [published papers](https://github.com/Fraternalilab/POPScomp/#References) on implicit solvent, POPS and POPSCOMP.
+The POPScomp program unfies the latter two methods.

 There are several options to run POPScomp, refer to the [Wiki](https://github.com/Fraternalilab/POPScomp/wiki) for more details:
 1. Use our POPScomp *Shiny* server at http://popscomp.org:3838 .
-2. Download the POPScomp Docker image (see below) and use the *Shiny* App on your local computer without any further installation.
+2. Download the POPScomp [Docker image](https://github.com/Fraternalilab/POPScomp/#Docker_Image) and use the *Shiny* App on your local computer without any further installation.
 3. Clone the [POPScomp GitHub repository](https://github.com/Fraternalilab/POPScomp), compile POPSC and run the *Shiny* App on your local computer.

 The POPScomp *Shiny* App allows for easy processing of PDB structures.